omgnetwork/honted/docs/tendermint_blockchain_design.md

   No way of detecting this at this stage of Tendermint and according to the linked discussion, we don't need that

   The penalty for the proposer, that proposes such invalid block is the forfeiture of transaction fees.

+  - proposing a block with an invalid transaction

+  Tendermint might provide tools: https://github.com/tendermint/tendermint/issues/1134, however for now, we don't punish this, as this only means that the byzantine proposer will crash in the next block (will not escalate)

+  This can potentially be done in `DeliverTx` call to the `honted` ABCI app, but only if Tendermint sends the proposer's `pub_key`, which it currenlty doesn't.

+  At that stage, an invalid transaction should **only** not have the effect it attempts to introduce, which works out-of-the-box with 2/3 of honest validators.

 ## Issuer signoff